Avoidance and the Indoor Environment

 This will depend upon your child's allergies.
 What you are doing is practising good sleep hygiene, or sleeping in a safe environment.
 A recommended step forward to healthy living.

-Do I have to treat all of the beds in my home?
+Do I have to treat all beds?

 Doctors recommend that all beds be made anti-mite beds.

-How can I tell if there are mites in my bed?
+How to tell if there are mites?

 There is a dust sampling kit that can be purchased for this job.

-Do I have to cover all the bed and bedding?
-It's very expensive!
+Do I have to cover everything?

 If cost is an issue or more than one bed in a home needs anti-mite treatment consider replacing old bedding by shopping around on line looking for a quality mattress at reasonable prices.
 Clinically proven anti-mite sprays are available to help keep new mattresses mite free.